jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

       answer: "<p>It is a natural tooth that has been carved and worn to serve as a pillar to a crown or conventional fixed prosthesis.
-When the remaining dental structure is scarce or weakened, it will be necessary to make an &ldquo;artificial stump&rdquo; that consists of two portions, a radicular post that is housed inside the root canal <em>(endodontic treated and desobturated previously)</em>
+When the remaining dental structure is scarce or weakened, it will be necessary to make an &ldquo;artificial stump&rdquo; that consists of two portions; a radicular post that is housed inside the root canal <em>(endodontic treated and desobturated previously)</em>
         and a coronal portion that replaces to the dentin lost and reinforces the existing one.
 Artificial stumps <em>(post and core)</em> can be made with